-The William M Thomas Planetarium will show “From Dream to Discovery: Inside NASA!” on Wednesday, April 15 (tax day), from 7:30 to 8:30 PM, so you can how 0.5% of your federal tax dollars are spent.
+The William M Thomas Planetarium will show “From Dream to Discovery: Inside NASA!” on Thursday, November 3, from 7:30 to 8:30 PM, so you can how 0.5% of your federal tax dollars are spent.
 Doors will open 30 minutes before the show starts for seating and will be closed during the one-hour program with no late admittance.
-Tickets will be available for $8/adults and $6/seniors and children 5-12 years old from the Bakersfield College Ticket Office or online only starting August 28 (tickets will NOT be sold at the door).
-The BC Ticket Office is in Business Services (395-4326) and the William M Thomas Planetarium is on the second floor, northwest end of the Math-Science Building, Room 112.
-The map below shows you where the ticket office and the planetarium are.
+Tickets will be available for $8/adults and $6/seniors and children 5-12 years old via online only starting October 21 (tickets will NOT be sold at the door).
+The William M Thomas Planetarium is on the second floor, northwest end of the Math-Science Building, Room 112.
+The map below shows you where the planetarium is.
 No food, drink, or gum/candy is allowed in the planetarium.
 Children must be 5 years or older.

 The one-hour show will begin with a short tour of the evening sky using the planetarium's Goto Chronos star projector followed by the 30-minute all-dome presentation from the Boston Museum of Science called “From Dream to Discovery: Inside NASA” using our Spitz SciDome projector.
 Explore how NASA engineers build the amazing ships that take us on journeys across the cosmos. ”From Dream to Discovery” begins with an exploration of the Hubble Space Telescope, with its many intricate parts that must work together to help this observatory achieve great things.
 From there, we explore the James Webb Space Telescope, currently under testing at NASA.
 Finally, the show explores the New Horizons mission to Pluto, revealing the engineering challenges the mission has faced in its ten-year headlong rush to a distant fascinating world.